Contact & Info

 Teaching Artist Experience

-2016: Mill Street Loft Spring Digital Photography Workshop, ages 14-19.
-Artist-in-Residency: School 17, Yonkers, NY, Grades 3 and 6; Sleepy Hollow Middle School, Grades 6-8; Rebecca Turner Elementary, Grade 4; WestHab PEAK after-school program, Grade 4 to age 19; Mill Street Loft Summer Intensive Program at Vassar College, Ages 14-19 years; Westhab Bridge Academy at School 13, Yonkers, NY; Grimes Elementary School, Mt.
+Artist-in-Residency: School 17, Yonkers, NY, Grades 3 and 6; Sleepy Hollow Middle School, Grades 6-8; Rebecca Turner Elementary, Grade 4; WestHab PEAK after-school program, Grade 4 to age 19; Mill Street Loft Spring Digital Photography Workshop and Summer Intensive Program at Vassar College, ages 14-19 years; Westhab Bridge Academy at School 13, Yonkers, NY; Grimes Elementary School, Mt.
 Vernon, NY; SUNY Purchase Young Photographers Summer Program.
-Group Photo Tour: 12-day Workshop in the Lower Omo Valley, Ethiopia; The Athenian School, 5-Day Workshop in Siem Reap, Cambodia; Peace of Angkor Tours, 5-day Workshop in Siem Reap, Cambodia.
+Group Photo Tour: 12-day workshop in the Lower Omo Valley, Ethiopia; The Athenian School and Peace of Angkor Tours, 5-day workshop in Siem Reap, Cambodia.
 Rizzo has over 30 years experience behind the camera and over 6 years teaching experience.
-He was awarded an Arts Alive Grant in 2013 from ArtsWestchester for a project entitled, "Mount Vernon, Prospect For Change," a multimedia and portrait exhibition exploring the rich history of Mount Vernon with interviews from some of its leading citizens.
+He was awarded an Arts Alive Grant in 2013 from ArtsWestchester for a project entitled, "Mount Vernon, Prospect For Change," a multimedia and portrait exhibition exploring the rich history of Mount Vernon with interviews with some of its leading citizens.
 He was on the masthead of Westchester Magazine for 6 years as a frequent contributor and is now a staff photographer for WAG Magazine.
 He was awarded an Arts Alive Grant in 2016 for a project on wounded soldiers, which is currently in progress.